-- (a) Demand deposits-As of June 30, 2020, the Association's cash in bank deposits exceeded the federally insured limit of \$250,000 by approximately \$543,000.
-As of June 30, 2019, the Association's cash in bank deposits exceeded the federally insured limit of \$250,000 by approximately \$8,000. - (b) Accounts receivable-The Association's accounts receivable represent patient and contract receivables, of which, a substantial amount are unsecured. - (c) Contract revenues-For the years ended June 30, 2020 and 2019, approximately 52% and 54% of the Association's contract revenues were generated from four major contracts.
+- (a) Demand deposits-As of June 30, 2021, the Association's cash in bank deposits did not exceed the federally insured limit of \$250,000.
+As of June 30, 2020, the Association's cash in bank deposits exceeded the federally insured limit of \$250,000 by approximately \$543,000. - (b) Accounts receivable-The Association's accounts receivable represent patient and contract receivables, of which, a substantial amount are unsecured. - (c) Contract revenues-For the years ended June 30, 2021 and 2020, approximately 46% and 52% of the Association's contract revenues were generated from four major contracts.
 A significant portion of the Association's revenues are subject to contractual arrangements with third parties.
 Significant changes to the provisions of those contracts could have a material effect on the Association's profitability.

-(7) COVID-19 Risks, Uncertainties, and Stimulus Funding:
+(7) COVID-19 Pandemic and Stimulus Funding: